About Tebeszre Art

 My name is Erzsebet Kovacs.

 I grew up in a small village surrounded by forest, with a lake at its edge.
 Nature and water were a constant part of my childhood.
 Since then, wherever I have lived, I have been drawn to forests and to the light of sunrises and sunsets.
-These experiences continue to influence how I see the world and how I approach my painting.
+These experiences continue to shape how I see the world and approach my painting.

 My journey into painting began quietly, through photography.
-It was a way of slowing down and paying attention to everyday moments.
+It was a way of slowing down and noticing the small, meaningful moments around me.

 During the Covid lockdown in 2020, I was unable to work.
 I lost my accounting job and was confined to my home.
-I was looking for something that could help me switch off from the constant and often frightening news.
-Painting became that thing.
+I was looking for something that could help me switch off from the constant and often unsettling news.
+Painting became my quiet refuge from the world outside.
 At the same time, my two children were beginning their own independent lives.
-Painting gave me a way to focus on something positive and new, helping me adjust to this next stage of parenthood.
+As they started to find their own paths, painting offered me a joyful and grounding focus, helping me embrace this new stage of parenthood.

-For the past seven years, I have been living in the Thames Estuary, just 800 metres from where the Thames meets the sea.
-Surrounded by the movement of the river, passing cargo ships, and the shoreline, this landscape remains a constant source of inspiration for my work.
+For the past seven years, I have been living in the Thames Estuary, just 800 metres from where the river meets the sea.
+Surrounded by the movement of the water, passing cargo ships, and the shoreline, this landscape remains a constant source of inspiration for my work.
+The early morning walks and photographing the sunrise along the shore continue to inform and inspire my paintings.

-What began as a way to get through a difficult period gradually became an important part of my life.
+What began as a way to get through a difficult period has gradually become an essential and joyful part of my life.